Jesseray4u/jesse-portfolio/README.md

 # jesse-portfolio
-This is a repo for my Netlify Profile
+This is a repo for my Personal Profile